Urban-Meteorology-Reading/UMEP-Workshop/source/Preparation_for_the_Workshop.rst

 **Structure**

--  Each section has its own wiki page with links to relevant materials.
+-  Each section has its own page with links to relevant materials.
 -  Initial material is general, later topics are more focused
 -  The amount of time needed to undertake a topic is given
 -  Recommendation of the next topic is given at the end of each topic